Champions League final possible line-ups and team news | UEFA Champions League

 Article body

-UEFA.com gives Fantasy Football managers a helping hand by predicting the Borussia Dortmund and Real Madrid line-ups for the UEFA Champions League final.
+UEFA.com gives Fantasy Football managers a helping hand by listing the Borussia Dortmund and Real Madrid line-ups for the UEFA Champions League final.

-We've also got the details of which players are suspended and who are injury doubts ahead of the matches.

 - Matchday 1: Starting XIs